Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Slurred speech

-• Actually seeing them consume multiple alcoholic beverages
+• Seeing them consume multiple alcoholic beverages

-When the attorney of an injury victim is working to prove that a server supplied alcohol to a visibly intoxicated person, they need to provide evidence.
+When the Philadelphia attorney of an injury victim is working to prove that a server supplied alcohol to a visibly intoxicated person, they need to provide evidence.
 In these cases, this can include:

 • Video surveillance footage from an establishment